 - A new two-lane overpass crossing the CP main rail line at the entrance to CP’s Vancouver Intermodal Terminal.
 The crossing would replace the current rail crossing at Kennedy Road.

-- A new rail siding track (approximately 16,000 feet), including a new rail bridge over Katzie Slough, to support the Vancouver Intermodal Terminal (Led by CP).
+- A new rail siding track, including a new rail bridge over Katzie Slough, to support the Vancouver Intermodal Terminal (Led by CP).